The following are the spouse visa UK requirements in 2022:

-#5 You have previously made false representations or failed to disclose material facts for the purpose of obtaining a document that indicates that you have a right to reside in the United Kingdom.
+#5 You have previously made false representations or failed to disclose material facts to obtain a document that indicates that you have a right to reside in the United Kingdom.

 #6 Legal costs have been awarded to the Home Office for which you have not yet paid.

-In summary, suitability requirements are those that measure your application against the public interest so if it is deemed that your current or past behaviour, or associations, pose a threat or danger to the public, your application will not be granted.
+In summary, the suitability requirements are those that measure your application against the public interest.
+If it is deemed that your current or past behaviour, or associations, pose a threat or danger to the public, your application will not be granted.

 You must meet the relationship requirement

-#1 First of all, in order to apply for a UK spouse visa, both you and your partner must be aged 18 years or over.
+#1 First of all, to apply for a UK spouse visa, both you and your partner must be aged 18 years or over.

 #2 Second of all, the applicant must fall within a definition of a “partner” in Appendix FM of the Immigration Rules, which covers these relationships: